-This year we’ve joined the RSPB at Sherwood Forest and Inspire to support Nottinghamshire crafters to take part in The Innocent Big Knit and raise money for Age UK.
+In 2021 we joined the RSPB at Sherwood Forest and Inspire to support Nottinghamshire crafters to take part in The Innocent Big Knit and raise money for Age UK.

 Juliet Bernard, hand knitting guru, and designer and former editor of The Knitter Magazine designed a miniature Robin Hood hat for Notts crafters to knit and crochet!

-Working with Inspire we created a series of two-part poetry workshops, using fascinating archive photography, from Nottinghamshire Archives, featuring the people, landscapes and stories of the area as a starting point for participants own poetry.
+Working with Inspire, we created a series of two-part poetry workshops, using fascinating archive photography, from Nottinghamshire Archives, featuring the people, landscapes and stories of the area as a starting point for participants' own poetry.

 Under the guidance of acclaimed poet and educator Sue Dymoke, aspiring poets were encouraged to create their own imaginative responses to the images; exploring different ways of responding to sources of inspiration.